ronkuby-mage/fire-mage-simulation/README.md

 ![](./data/pictures/stats_distribution.png)

 Lety's play around with a few of the scenario and simulation settings.
-* Go back to the Scenario tab and change the "Special 1" rotation to "cobimf" for mage 3.
+* Switch back to the Scenario tab.
+Notice that for the weight_mage scenario, there are two tabs under rotation: "No PI" and "PI".
+Mages that have PI will follow the PI rotation, and those that don't will follow the "No PI" rotation.
+The purpose of having two rotations is to increase the chances of a PI buffed mage initiating the ignite by frost buffering the non-PI mages.
-* Rerun the Stat weights.
+* Change the "Special 1" rotation to "cobimf" for mage 3.
+Rerun the Stat weights.
 You should see a slight increase in DPS.
 * In the **Simualtion Settings** panel, deselect "Vary All Mages" and then click on all the numbers except 1.
 This looks at the effect of changing only the stats for Mage 1 to calculate the stat weights.
 So the **DPS** output should not be affected, but **Crit** and **Hit** will be.
 You should see the crit valuation go up a few SP points.
 Crit is more important for the well geared Mage 1 than it is for the team aggregate.
 * Return to the Scenario tab and deselect *target* for all mages but Mage 1.
 Rerun the simulation and you should see much higher DPS values.